Party Candidate Selection

 Party Leader

-Giving power to the party leader is the single biggest way of promoting uniformity.
-You can always just give the party leader power to nominate a few candidates if you want more uniformity.
+Giving power to the party leader is the single biggest way of promoting uniformity within a party.

 Because of randomness, it could be that the leader has a less “pure” version of the ideology that the party espouses, and thus actually it’s not the best way of ensuring a uniform vision that people can vote for.
-Still, I think people generally associate the views of the party with the views of its leader.
-The leader also likely comes from the biggest faction of the party.
+But I think people generally associate the views of the party with the views of its leader, so I think it really does promote a uniform vision.
+The leader also likely comes from the biggest faction of the party and so is more likely to be representative of the party’s majority view.

 National Politicians